Scille/parsec-cloud/docs/rfcs/1026-pki-web-idopte-mutual-auth.md

 ### Configuring the Server to Work with Idopte

-We want the configuration of Idopte to be optional (to not require every on-prem clients to be forced to have a contract with Idopte).
+We want the configuration of SCWS to be optional (to not require every on-prem clients to be forced to have a contract with Idopte).

 The server needs to have 2 things: